"Building the world's most accurate stock market timing model!"

 Mortgage Real Cost Calculator, or "Should I pay off my mortgage?"

 Most people calculate the true cost of their mortgage as their interest rate, less any tax savings from an interest deduction on their tax return.
-They may think, "Well, my mortgage rate is 6%, and I'm in the 25% tax bracket, so my true rate is 4.5%" (the federal government lets them write off the interest, with a 25% tax savings, so their net cost is 75% of their rate.
+They may think, "Well, my mortgage rate is 5%, and I'm in the 25% tax bracket, so my true rate is 3.75%" (the federal government lets them write off the interest, with a 25% tax savings, so their net cost is 75% of their rate.
 Essentially, they think the Federal Government pays 25% of the mortgage).
 Well, that thinking is not entirely accurate.
 Because the federal government gives every taxpayer the option of taking a Standard Deduction, whether they are a renter or have a mortgage, their actual tax savings may not be the 25% (or whatever their marginal rate is).
 Even if they pay off their mortgage, they still get the Standard Deduction.
+And, with the new 2018 tax reform, the Standard Deduction is higher than ever, meaning many will no longer deduct the interest on their mortgages.

-In fact, the tax savings you receive from your mortgage interest is dependent on your income, age, filing status, and a number of other variables.
-This calculator accounts for these issues, determining your actual tax savings from mortgage interest.
+In fact, the tax savings you receive from your mortgage interest are dependent on your income, age, filing status, and a number of other variables (including some not accounted for here).
+This calculator attempts to account for some of these issues, estimating your actual tax savings from mortgage interest.

 There are several numbers from your tax return needed to make the calculations.
 Please refer to your last year's 1040 tax return, or estimate the values for the coming year.
 Leave the line blank if it does not apply.

-NOTE: For informational purposes only.
+IMPORTANT!: The calculations are NOT deemed reliable!
+For informational purposes only.
 Not to be used for tax advice.
 Consult your tax adviser before making any decisions based on these figures.
 These figures may not be accurate for your situation.
+Tax laws are complex, and this calculator may not have accounted for every detail on your return, or calculated the taxes correctly.
+Use at your own risk!

 Known Exceptions:

-If you get a foreign tax credit, have tax from Form 4972, or use Schedule J to calculate your taxes, the AMT alert below may not be accurate.
+• If you get a foreign tax credit, have tax from Form 4972, file Form 2555 or 2555-EZZ, or use Schedule J to calculate your taxes, the AMT alert below may not be accurate.

 Mortgage considered

-Average balance of mortgage this year $ Interest Rate (APR) % Est Interest paid this year $
+Average balance of mortgage this year $ Deductible limit $ Interest Rate (APR) % Est Interest paid this year $

 Enter the following amounts from last year's 1040 tax return (or estimate this year's)